thepaperpilot/Red-Pen/story.md

 #### Chapter 5

 The Player will return to the hub town, and there will still be shops there and no one died.
 It's just that they're now in a dungeon instead of a town.
 The Player will come and kill Satan, go back to the overworld, and live happily ever after, Or something.

+## New Game +

+After beating the game once, you can play it again.
+This is the Righteous ending.
+You start with the level and gear that you ended the previous session with.
+Every enemy is significantly more difficult.
+For instance, the nmnmn guy will now have words of "n"s and "m"s, and all the bosses will have a second stage where they add a second attack that both fire simultaneously.
+But even the first stage will be different than the normal mode.
+The bosses will be completely different entities, and there'll be a new story connecting them all.
+You'll actually kill Satan in that first fight with him.
+Also, running away will be disabled in NG+.